What is the Cortana App?

-Before the Windows 10 Anniversary Update, it was relatively easy to switch Cortana task off.
+Before the Windows 10 Anniversary Update, it was relatively easy to switch Cortana tasks off.
 With each consecutive update, Microsoft makes it more difficult to disable it permanently.
-Each of the following methods will work to disable the digital assistant at different levels.
+Each of the following methods will work to undermine the digital assistant at different levels.

 Right-click on the taskbar.
 In the menu that opens, click on “Cortana.”
 Make sure “Hidden” is selected.